La PomPon

 La PomPon (ラ・ポンポン, Ra ponpon) was a Japanese pop girl group under the Being label in Being Inc. agency.

 Biography

 In 2013, Being Inc. held an audition search for new talent, and six girls were chosen to form a new pop group.
-Each girls has colors which represents themselves.
-Origin of the unit name comes from "The Power Of Music (Power of Music) as the Pride Of New generation.
-In 2015 they made a major debut with a single Bump!!.
-In February 2018 staff announced through website disband and after final live on March they've had officially disbanded.
+Each girl had their own color which represents themselves.
+Their name comes from the phrases "the Power of Music" (Pom), and "Pride of the New Generation" (Pon).
+In 2015, they made a major debut with their single "Bump!!".
+In February 2018, staff announced through their website that the group would be disbanding and after their final live in March 2018.

-They've released 6 singles and one best album.
+They've released six singles and one best album.